 During fiscal 2014, Caesars spent $270 million on advertising.
 That was an increase compared to the $208 million the company spent during fiscal 2013 and the $194 million it spent back in fiscal 2012.

 The company's revenue was $8.5 billion in fiscal 2014.
 Although the company's revenue has been fairly steady its net income and cash flow have been nosediving.
 The company's net loss was $2.8 billion in fiscal 2014 caused by high interest rates on debts.
+Caesars has suffered net losses for four consecutive years largely because of its crippling debt issues.

 Caesars has been selling off or closing less profitable assets.
 In 2014 the company closed Showboat Atlantic City casino, Harrah’s Tunica casino, and the Golden Nugget casino in London.
 In fiscal 2013 Caesars closed its Alea Leeds casino in England and sold its interest in the Macau Land Concession.
 In fiscal 2012 the company sold its Harrah's St. Louis casino to Penn for a purchase price of $610 million.